amihaiemil/docker-java-api/README.md

 Unlike other docker clients for Java, this one aims to be as lightweight as possible, with as few transitive dependencies as possible and it should cause absolutely no runtime conflicts with other frameworks or platforms like Java EE.

-One other target is that this library should be a true API, not an SDK.
+Another target is that this library should be a true API, not an SDK.
 Read [this](http://www.amihaiemil.com/2018/03/10/java-api-for-docker.html) blog post and [the wiki](https://github.com/amihaiemil/docker-java-api/wiki) for more details.

 ### Maven dependency